Some tips on helping a blind a partially sighted person in a customer service situation.

 - Make sure you know how to guide a blind person correctly.
 Contact RNIB or your local society for blind people for more information.
 Be prepared to guide them to a seat or to the door.

 - If you have to leave a blind person for a moment, tell them so that they are aware you are not around.

-- Do you have information such as menus or price lists in large print or other accessible formats so blind and partially sighted people can read for themselves?
+- Do you have information in large print or other accessible formats so blind and partially sighted people can read for themselves?
 RNIB can advise on this.

 - Be prepared to offer extra assistance, for example, guiding a customer to changing rooms in a swimming pool, or to the restaurant in a hotel.

 - Don’t pet or feed guide dogs without asking the owner first.

 - Don’t assume that all blind people are totally blind.
 Many have some residual vision that they can use.

 - Use colour contrast to help people with poor sight distinguish outlines, such as use white crockery on a dark table, or have white walls with a dark carpet.